Singing for fun

 You will need to follow written and verbal instructions in English and engage in class discussions.

 If you are new to City Lit singing classes, please take a moment to read our blog: Choosing a singing class at City lit which lists our full sequence of singing classes.

 How will I be taught, and will there be any work outside the class?

 Sessions begin with a range of vocal warm ups after which most of the singing will be in groups.
-Musicianship exercises to develop aural awareness are included alongside songs in a range of styles, which may include rounds or part singing.
-You are encouraged to practise daily and may be given work to do at home.
+Musicianship exercises to develop aural awareness are included alongside songs in a range of styles.
+You will have the opporutnity to sing on your own if you wish for more tailored feedback.
+You are encouraged to practise daily and will be given guidance on how to practise at home.

 Are there any other costs?
 Is there anything I need to bring?